upstarter/automata/CONTRIBUTING.md

 ### PR Review Standards

-1. Code Reviews by core team members are required before merging and must be escalated if there is even the slightest concern of a design/logic flaw or incomplete testing.
+1. Code Reviews by core team members are required before merging and must be escalated if there is concern of a design/logic flaw or incomplete testing.
 Imagine your building a rocket to mars and putting you and your family on it.
 Would you commmit that spaghetti code now?
 4. Every PR should have test coverage unless it is a trivial change or is approved by 2 core team members or designated reviewers.
 5. The [BD](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) — [upstarter](https://github.com/upstarter), is a [stickler](https://dictionary.cambridge.org/us/dictionary/english/stickler) when it comes to architecture, design, code quality, accuracy, comprehensiveness.
-Be warned the project has very high standards as it must, and feel entirely free to keep him informed of his failures to follow the strict quality requirements. 😉 Don't take it personally if you receive a communication similar to this when a PR is not up to standards:

-    > Apologies, but this work cannot be accepted as it is.
-Perhaps there is a way it can be improved upon, but as it stands it will not be merged.

 ### Testing Standards
 In Progress.
 Property Testing?
 Permutation Testing?
 Join the conversation on [The Automata Project Slack Channel](https://join.slack.com/t/automata-project/shared_invite/zt-e4fqrmo4-7ujuZwzXHNCGVrZb1aVZmA)